Here are the guidelines for contacting the BitterSweet team and sending in a story or article to be posted.

-- Acceptable contributions from guest authors need to be related to issues of racism, the legacy of slavery, the harms of white supremacy and white privilege, and work currently being done to:
+- What BitterSweet is looking for: We are looking for stories, essays, poetry, book or film reviews, introductions to relevant websites, and so on, as long as it’s related to issues of racism, the legacies of slavery, the harms of white supremacy and white privilege, and work currently being done to:

-• share historical information, especially the history of African Americans, during and after the era of institutionalized slaver
+• share historical information, especially the history of African Americans, during and after the era of institutionalized slavery

 • make connections within families or between disparate communities